Colimits of internal categories: Introduction

 \subsection{Structure of the paper}

 This work is divided into six sections.
 Section~\ref{coproducts and copowers} recalls the construction of coproducts and copowers by $\mathbf{2}$ in $\CatE$, and gives a more detailed outline of our strategy in constructing coequalisers.
 Section~\ref{sec: coequalisers that agree on objects} constructs coequalisers of parallel pairs of internal functors that agree on objects.
 This simple case allows us to construct coequifiers in $\CatE$.
 We prove that in this case coequalisers of parallel pairs of internal functors that agree on objects are stable under pullback along discrete Conduch\'{e} fibrations.
 Section~\ref{Coequalisers of pairs of arrows out of a discrete category} uses free internal categories on internal graphs to construct coequalisers of pairs of arrows out of a discrete category.
 Section~\ref{sec: coeqaulisers finish} brings together all these parts to prove that $\CatE$ has coequalisers for an arbitrary pair of parallel morphisms.
 Section~\ref{sec: characterisation} considers results in the converse direction.
 We isolate pullback stability of codescent coequalisers (Definition~\ref{def: codescent coequalisers}) along discrete Conduch\'{e} fibrations in $\CatE$ as being important as it is equivalent to pullback stability of coequalisers in $\E$ (Proposition~\ref{lem: pullback stable coequalisers that agree on objects} and Proposition~\ref{lem: pullback stable codescent coequalisers implies pullback stable coequalisers in E}).
-Theorem~\ref{thm: characterisation} states the assuming that $\E$ is an extensive category with pullbacks and pullback stable coequalisers in which the forgetful functor $\mathcal{U}: \CatE \to \mathbf{Gph}(\E)$ has a left adjoint is equivalent to assuming that $\CatE$ is extensive, has finite $2$-colimits, pullbacks and that coequalisers that agree on objects are stable under pullback along discrete Conduch\'{e} fibrations.
+Theorem~\ref{thm: characterisation} states that the assumptions that $\E$ is an extensive category with pullbacks and pullback-stable coequalisers admitting free internal categories over internal graphs is equivalent to the assumptions that $\CatE$ is extensive, has finite $2$-colimits, pullbacks and that coequalisers that agree on objects are stable under pullback along discrete Conduch\'{e} fibrations.
 Theorem~\ref{thm: with Bourke} uses the work of \cite{bourke2010codescent} to state this in elementary terms for a general $2$-category $\K$ without reference to the fact that $\K\simeq \CatE$.
 We conclude in Section~\ref{sec: prelim} with examples of when our results can be applied.
 This involves reproving a theorem of Maietti about constructing a left adjoint to the forgetful functor $\mathcal{U}: \CatE \to \mathbf{Gph}(\E)$ in a more general setting, though the proof is the same.
-We also show, due to an argument by Peter LaFanu Lumsdaine, that list-arithmetic pretoposes have pullback stable coequalisers.
+We also show, due to an argument by Peter LeFanu Lumsdaine, that list-arithmetic pretoposes have pullback-stable coequalisers.